dutchdronesquad/rh-stream-overlays/docs/installation/index.md

 6. When the installation is finished, restart RotorHazard.

 !!! note
     This script automates the installation or update of the "Stream Overlays" plugin for RotorHazard.
-It fetches the last 5 stable release or development branch from GitHub based on user choice, handles downloads, extracts files, and ensures cleanup of temporary data, simplifying the plugin installation process.
+It fetches the last 5 stable release or development branch from GitHub based on your choice, download the plugin and ensures cleanup of temporary data, simplifying the plugin installation process.

 ## Stream displays

-!!! warning
+!!! note
-    Currently this only works with the dev branch of RotorHazard, it will be available in the next stable release (v4.2.x).
+    This feature is only available in RotorHazard v4.2.x and later.

-After installing the plugin, you can find the overlays on the **Stream Displays** page in RotorHazard.
-The plugin will automatically create panels for each overlay, so you can easily find the URLs.
+To make it easier to find the right URLs for all the (themed) overlays, the plugin will automatically create panels on the **Streams** page in RotorHazard.
+Just click on the link of the overlay you want to use, and it will open in a new tab.
+Copy the URL from the address bar and use it in your streaming software (OBS).

 ![alt stream displays](../assets/img/stream_overlays-page.png){ style="border-radius: 5px;" }